Cash Coverage Ratio

 This is an all-in-one guide on how to calculate Cash Coverage ratio with detailed interpretation, analysis, and example.
 You will learn how to use its formula to evaluate a company's liquidity.

-What is The Value of The Cash Coverage Ratio?
+Definition - What is Cash Coverage Ratio?

-The cash ratio, or cash coverage ratio, measures the actual dollar amounts found in a company’s bank accounts, and held in such investments as marketable securities that can be immediately converted into cash.
+This ratio measures the actual dollar amounts found in a company’s bank accounts, and held in such investments as marketable securities that can be immediately converted into cash.

 The ratio then compares these amounts against the company’s current liabilities.